 Obtain a sample sufficient for preparation of 5 to 10 test specimens.
 The sample shall be taken, if relevant, in accordance with the materials specification or otherwise specified.

-NOTE — For a material for which the oxygen index is known to within f 2, 5 test specimens may be sufficient.
+NOTE — For a material for which the oxygen index is known to within ± 2, 5 test specimens may be sufficient.
 For materials of unknown oxygen index, or which exhibit erratic burning characteristics, between 8 and 10 test specimens may be required.

 7.2 Test Specimen Dimensions and Their Preparation

-Cut test specimens of size 140 ± 5 mm × 52 ± 0.5 mm.
+Cut test specimens of size 140 mm ± 5 mm × 52 mm ± 0.5 mm.
 Ensure that the surfaces of the specimens are clean and free from flaws that could affect burning behaviour.
 The edges of the specimens shall be relatively smooth and free from furr or burrs of material left from machining.

 7.3 Marking of Test Specimens